WASdev/sample.voice.gateway/soe/python/README.md

 ## Purpose
 The purpose of this project is to show how a developer can integrate the Watson Conversation service with the voice gateway in a more realistic way.
-A way that is more common in a a clients environment either for a proof of concept or a production implementation.
+A way that is more common in a clients environment either for a proof of concept or a production implementation.

-## Some Specifics
+## Some Background
-By default the WebSphere Voice Gateway for Watson (VGW) can communicate with the Watson Conversation Service (WCS) by using the REST services provided by the WCS.
+By default the IBM Voice Gateway (VGW) can communicate with the Watson Conversation Service (WCS) by using the REST services provided by the WCS.
 The service uses a single REST API for all conversation interactions.
 VGW exploits this API by creating the appropriate JSON payload when transcribing the spoken words from the caller and invoking the API.
 The challenge with
 VGW communicating directly with WCS is that there is no way to personalize the conversation interactions.
 WCS only maintains static information based on any one particular question being asked.
 If there is a desire to have dynamic responses, there needs to be a way for the runtime to make API calls to other services to lookup the additional information and provide it as part the response to either WCS or to VGW.
 This is where the voice proxy idea comes in.

 Since WCS only has one API for the conversation, it is very easy to impersonate (proxy) that API.
 Also since the JSON format used in WCS is well documented, it is easy to ensure that the proxy can make updates and communicate with WCS on behalf of any invoker.
 VGW being the most interesting.

 ## Goal
-Our goal is for the user to get an understanding of how to create a Proxy that connects to both VGW and WCS.
+The goal of this sample is for the user to get an understanding of how to create a Proxy that communicates with both VGW and WCS.
 Additionally for the user to get an appreciation for some of the common aspects that exists (patterns) when the proxy is being used.
 These patterns are based on several client implementations.
 In essence lessons learned.
-I am providing an implementation, you can leverage this code or you can see the high level flow and create your own if python isn't your thing.
-Some might prefer Node.JS, Java or even
+You can leverage this code or you can see the high level flow and create your own if python isn't your thing.
+Some might prefer Node.JS, Java or even Node-Red.
-Node-Red.

 ## Sample Watson Conversation Workspace
 We have provided a sample Conversation Workspace as a part of the tutorial.
 The JSON is in the workspace folder.
 The sample